isomerpages/csc-inn/_playbook/6a-miro.md

 *#virtual #facetoface #mainprogram*

 <br/>
 [Miro](https://miro.com/) is a free online collaborative whiteboard for users to work together remotely.
-While brainstorm sessions are conventionally done with post-it notes and whiteboards in a face-to-face setting, Miro allows users to generate ideas on a digital platform so their work can be saved in a cloud system.
-This also makes it easy for them to access their Miro notes wherever they go.
-Each Miro has unlimited digital whitespace space and it is also easy to convert your work into reports.
+You can generate ideas on this digital platform and have them saved in a cloud system, so this makes it convenient for you to access your Miro notes wherever you go.
+Notes can be added easily by going to the **left panel** and clicking on the **sticky note** button.
+Each Miro has unlimited digital whitespace and can be easily converted into reports.

 #### Create a Digital Gallery Walk
-Let's suppose you intend to have your participants present their ideation in a gallery walk, you can easily do this in Miro for a virtual workshop.
+You can present your ideation in a gallery walk using Miro in a virtual workshop.
 Take a look at this template that our fellow nINNja Amanda created for a digital version of the National Game Scenario for the HR Leadership Program.

 ![Layout of Miro for the Digital National Game Scenario](/images/miro national games scenario.PNG)